 Upstream, preventative training program

-Students are trained in an evidence-led, upstream youth suicide prevention training program called Sources of Strength, that aims to help teens before they reach the point of crisis.
+Sources of Strength is an evidence-led, upstream youth suicide prevention training program that aims to help teens before they reach the point of crisis.
 The program uses an active learning model centered on:

 •developing coping skills